CBN Launches eNaira for Remittances to Diaspora | Latest Nigeria News Today

 Former President Muhammadu Buhari introduced the central bank’s eNaira project on October 25, 2021, with the goal of advancing a more paperless, inclusive, and digital economy while enhancing the benefits of earlier monetary policy actions and quickly expanding payments platforms.

-However, despite cryptocurrencies being prohibited by the top bank, many Nigerians still choose to use fiat currency or them instead of the digital currency, which has not experienced much adoption.
+However, even though the top bank prohibits cryptocurrencies, many Nigerians still prefer using fiat currency or them instead of the digital currency, which hasn’t seen significant adoption.

 The country’s digital version of the physical currency is still the eNaira, according to the apex bank.